crisperdue/prooftoys-site/content/number-game/tutorial3.md

 ### Introducing addition

+It may seem odd to talk about numbers without the concept of addition.
-Addition of natural numbers is defined by three basic facts in addition to the ones listed above:
+Addition of natural numbers is defined by two basic facts about

-3. `NN x & NN y => NN (x + y)` --- the sum will be another natural number
+addition:

-1. `NN x => x + 0 = x` --- adding zero has no effect
+- `NN x => x + 0 = x` --- adding zero has no effect
-2. `NN x => x + succ y = succ (x + y)` --- adding the next number
+- `NN x => x + succ y = succ (x + y)` --- adding the next number

-Proving the other properties of addition from these fundamental properties will be your challenges, starting with this one, that `NN n => n + succ 0 = succ n`.
+Proving some well-known properties of addition from these fundamental properties will be your challenges, starting with this one, that `NN n => n + succ 0 = succ n`.

+### First addition challenge

+Can you figure this one out on your own?

+*Hint:* start by selecting `n + succ 0` in the left (assumption) side of the first step.
+After that, selecting assumptions (in red) or parts of assumptions that don't belong in the result should help you get good suggestions from the proof builder Basic menu.

 <div class=proof-editor data-exercise="nat/nat4"></div>

-Can you figure this one out on your own?
-Hint: start by selecting `n + succ 0` in the left (assumption) side of the first step.
-After that, selecting assumptions (in red) that you don't want should help you get good suggestions from the proof builder Basic menu.
+My proof of this has five steps: four plus the initial setup.

 #### ➭ [***Next***]({{< relref "/number-game/tutorial4.md" >}})